darthfantastic/anduril-modded/README.md

 ## Updated for some useful defaults for me
 Wurkkos TS10
   - Disabled 3C toggle for ramped/stepped output in Simple UI
   - Disabled blinkies/aux settings in Simple UI
   - Set ramping floor to 1 in Simple UI
   - Set RGB LED to off when light is off (not voltage)
-  - Set RGB LED to low, red when light is locked out
+  - Set RGB LED to low, red when light is locked out Wurrkos TS11
+  - Disabled 3C toggle for ramped/stepped output in Simple UI
+  - Disabled blinkies/aux settings in Simple UI
+  - Set ramping floor to 1 in Simple UI
+  - Set default RGB led off behavior to low, blue
+  - Set default RGB led lockout behavior to low, red

 # Anduril Flashlight Firmware + FSM Flashlight UI Toolkit